magentabusiness/magentabusiness.github.io/docs/user-guide/ui/devices.md

 relations:
     0:
         image: /images/user-guide/ui/devices/ce/device-relations-1-ce.png
-        title: 'This tab displays the relationships of this device with other devices, dashboards, assets, and other entities in the ThingsBoard system.'
+        title: 'This tab displays the relationships of this device with other devices, dashboards, assets, and other entities in the IoT Hub system.'

 audit-logs:
     0:
         image: /images/user-guide/ui/devices/ce/device-audit-logs-1-ce.png
-        title: 'ThingsBoard provides the ability to track user actions in order to keep an audit log.
+        title: 'IoT Hub provides the ability to track user actions in order to keep an audit log.
 It is possible to log user actions related to main entities: assets, devices, dashboard, rules, etc.'

 version-control:
     0:
         image: /images/user-guide/ui/devices/ce/device-version-control-1-ce.png
-        title: 'ThingsBoard version control service provides the ability to export and restore ThingsBoard Entities using Git.'
+        title: 'IoT Hub version control service provides the ability to export and restore IoT Hub Entities using Git.'

 ---